Akram-Sakib/Akram-Sakib/README.md

 - 🌱 I’m currently learning JavaScript DSA
 - 💬 Ask me about Web Development
-- 🥅 2025 Goals: Learn LLM, DSA, SDLC, Competitive Programming, LeetCode Journey.
+- 🥅 2026 Goals: Try to create something as a Indie developer
 - 📫 How to reach me: sayedakramsakib@gmaill.com

 <div align="left">